Mcilhaggis/burger-logger/README.md

 ## Tool & Resources

-Node.js - JavaScript runtime environment
+* Node.js - JavaScript runtime environment
-Express.js - JavaScript
+* Express.js - JavaScript
-Handlebars -
+* Handlebars -
-MySQLWorkbench - Visual database design tool
+* MySQLWorkbench - Visual database design tool

 ### Dependencies

-mysql - Used to connect to the MySQL database and perform queries express.js -
+* mysql - Used to connect to the MySQL database and perform queries
-Handlebars -
+* express.js - minimal and flexible Node.js web application framework
+* Handlebars - uses a template and an input object to generate HTML

 ## Assignment Challenges

 Struggle 1: Understanding in my mind the "bouncing ball" from one file to another and making sure all the connections were there was initally a challange.
 However through this exercise I have solidified my understanding the ORM model.

 ## Licensing
 The licensing used for this project is MIT